wwrechard/pydlm/README.md

 simple_dlm = dlm(time_series) + linear_trend + seasonal52
 ```

-In the actual code, the time series data is scored in the variable `time_series`. `degree=1` indicates the trend is a linear (2 stands for quadratic) and `period=52` means the seasonality has a periodicy of 52.
+In the actual code, the time series data is scored in the variable `time_series`. `degree=1` indicates the trend is linear (2 stands for quadratic) and `period=52` means the seasonality has a periodicy of 52.
 Since the seasonality is generally more stable, we set its discount factor to 0.99.
 For local linear trend, we use 0.95 to allow for some flexibility. `w=10` is the prior guess on the variance of each component, the larger number the more uncertain.
 For actual meaning of these parameters, please refer to the [user manual](https://pydlm.github.io/#dynamic-linear-models-user-manual).
 After the model built, we can fit the model and plot the result (shown above, right figure)

 ```python
 # Fit the model